 Advance care planning is the process of identifying and documenting your health care wishes and values if you are unable to speak for yourself due to a serious illness or an emergency.

-Advance care planning includes identifying and writing down your health care wishes and values, selecting a health care decisionmaker (called a health care agent) to speak for you and represent your wishes if you are unable to speak for yourself, and sharing those wishes with those who matter most and your health care providers.
+Advance care planning includes identifying and writing down your health care wishes and values, selecting a health care decision maker (called a health care agent or a health care proxy) to speak for you and represent your wishes if you are unable to speak for yourself, and sharing your wishes with those who matter most and your health care providers.